BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 * annotations delimiters [ ] can be freely inserted (they and the contents between are ignored)
 * chunk-based newlines terminate the command.

-The core data format used by the embedded device is binary, but it is transmitted as ASCII to avoid encoding issues and to make it representable on a terminal.
-Furthermore, text strings can be liberally inserted
+The core data format used by the embedded device internally is binary, but it is transmitted as ASCII to avoid encoding issues and to make it representable on a terminal.
+Furthermore, text strings can be liberally inserted by using annotation delimiters.

 A newline is used to terminate a block (a command).
 Not only does this help with readability, but also ensures that the system can recover from a dropped byte or synchronization problem from the start of the next command.